gvsrepins/90DaysPlan/README.md

-# First 90-Days Plan for Backend Developer
+# The first 90 Days Plan for Backend Developer
 > Checklist of my 90 Days Onboarding Plan as Backend Developer @ ARPM

 ## **End of First Day: Initial Onboarding and Familiarization**